Santosh-Gupta/ScientificSummarizationDataSets/ReadMe.md

 For example, preprocessing ~2.3 millin datapoints for BertSum took about ~340 GB at the peak.
 The data was eventually converted to binary files which took up ~13 GBs.

+### Want to be involved?

+I am very open to collaborations.
+Feel free to send me an email at Research2Vec@gmail.com

 ---------------------------------------------

 If citing this work, this is a preferred citation style: